cjw6k/dotfiles/README.md

 * Training: electronics engineering technology.
 * Daily Work: admin, ops, networks, cloud, and software.
 * Pursuit: llm.
-* Known Unknowns: crypto, and mobile.
+* Known Unknowns: crypto and mobile.

 ## Working Stack
 * I use Windows 11 as my main workstation, and on a laptop.